 This course must be taken within the first 12 months of taking office.
 Typically the course is offered in February and/or March of each year, depending on the number of newly elected officials.
 If an elected official has served before and has been reelected, he or she must take the Newly Elected Officials Institute again if they have been out of office for more than four years.
 Even though officials with prior service experience are familiar with what the job entails, the Newly Elected Officials Institute is updated each year to reflect new laws, policies and procedures that elected officials need to be aware of.

-GMA offers the Harold F. Holtz Municipal Training Institute for Elected Officials, which is a series of training programs for mayors and council members to enhance their knowledge and skills.
+GMA offers the Harold F. Holtz Municipal Training Institute for Elected Officials, which is a series of training programs designed to help mayors and council members enhance their knowledge and skills.
 Courses are offered in conjunction with GMA meetings as well as in “stand-alone” offerings throughout the year.
 The courses are voluntary and offer elected officials the opportunity to obtain training beyond what is required by state law.
-By completing this additional training, elected officials can earn a Certificate of Recognition, Certificate of Achievement or a Certificate of Excellence.
+By completing this additional training, elected officials can earn a Certificate of Recognition, Certificate of Achievement, Certificate of Excellence or Certificate of Distinction.

 Certificate of Recognition